Year 7 Admissions

 Process of Application

-Arrangements for applications for places at Chatham Grammar School for Girls will be made on the Medway Common Application Form (CAF) provided and administered by the relevant local authorities Kent and Medway.
+Arrangements for applications for places at Chatham Grammar will be made on the Medway Common Application Form (CAF) provided and administered by the relevant local authorities Kent and Medway.
 Parents who wish to apply from schools outside the Medway LA should apply using the form provided by the Local Authority where they live.

 a) Opportunities will be provided in September/October for parents and pupils to visit the school.